dnanto/prototype-proposal/report/proposal.md

 ### Alignment

-The MAFFT program performed multiple sequence alignments (Katoh, 2002).
+The **mafft** program performed multiple sequence alignments (Katoh, 2002).
 MAFFT achieves performance gains via multithreading while maintaining accuracy via application of the Fast Fourier Transform on the sequence data to quickly identify homologous regions.
-Parameters included the --auto and --adjustdirection flags.
+Parameters included the “--auto” and “--adjustdirection” flags.
 The former automatically sets algorithm heuristics based on the sequence data and the latter automatically adjusts sequence direction for each entry if the reverse complement is optimal.
 The calling script redirected standard error into a log file to record alignment progress and heuristic selection.

 ### Phylogeny